jsonmaur/sass-system/README.md

 ### Font Leading

-Named values used for font leading (which is line height).
+Named values used for font leading (line height).
 These classes are prefixed with `.lead-*`.
 See the [line-height generator](lib/generators/line-height#readme) for more info.

 > type: `map`
 > default: